Date: 29 November 2014. The Helm.

 old cleat with a bungee cord.
 The theory was that I could tie off

-the wheel and she'd go straight.
+the wheel and Seaweed would steer a straight course.
 Basically, an autopilot for the low-cost

 cruiser.
 The unfortunate thing is my bottom is curvaceous and

 allows for turning the wheel when a crab pot appears.
-And I'm still
+I am still

 working at that tracking thing.
 Towing the dink at the far corner